 Some of these key elements are further broken down into a number of parts which I will discuss in turn.

-The 9 key elements that make up the 1920 census records!
+9 key elements in the 1920 census records!

 This is obviously the key element that will help you to search for your ancestor and also help you to identify whether you are looking at the correct individual or not.